 Agile, in a nutshell, is an iterative and incremental approach to project management that helps teams keep up with the demands of the modern workplace.
 It consists of different methodologies and all of them are based on the concepts of flexibility, transparency, quality, and continuous improvement.

-What makes Agile so successful and why are managers solely relying on it or are using it in combination with other frameworks?
+What makes Agile so successful and why are project managers solely relying on it or are using it in combination with other frameworks?
 The reason behind it is simple.
 The benefits of Agile makes the managers’ job easier and allows them to have greater control over their projects.
 What makes Agile project management truly unique is the fact that it focuses on both, delivering quality and value to the customer, and completing the project within the given project constraints.

 Here are some top reasons and benefits of Agile and why it is adopted by top companies for managing their projects:

 1. Superior quality product

 In Agile project management, testing is an integrated part of the project execution phase which means that the overall quality of the final product is greater.
 The client remains involved in the development process and can ask for changes depending on the market realities.
 Since Agile is an iterative process, self-organizing teams keep on learning and growing with time and continue improving.

 2. Customer satisfaction

 In the Agile, the customer is always involved in the decision-making process which leads to greater customer retention.
 In the traditional framework, the customer is only involved in the planning phase and does not influence execution which affects the flexibility and adaptability.
 By keeping the customer in the loop and making changes according to their feedback, you deliver value to the customer and ensure that the final product is truly according to their requirements.

 Another benefit of Agile Project Management is that the go-to-market time gets significantly reduced.
 This allows the product owner to successfully capitalize on the opportunity and in some cases, enjoy the first-mover advantage.
 It’s only natural that when customers get to enjoy these benefits because of your performance, they’ll come back to you for other projects.